The Best Gutter Guards for Your Home

 Our Top Gutter Guard Picks

 Put an end to semi-annual gutter cleaning with one of the following options.
 In addition to being our personal top choices, these have been selected by homeowners as the best gutter guards for DIYers.

 For the ultimate in debris-blocking gutter coverage, the Raptor Stainless Steel Micro-Mesh 5” Gutter Cover boasts tiny holes that keep even the smallest wind-blown seeds out of your gutters.
 The stainless steel, rust-proof Raptor fits standard five-inch gutters and comes in easy-to-handle four-foot strips.
 The guard slips under the lower row of shingles and the outer edge also attaches to the gutter with screws for extra security.
 The screws and the nut-driver socket needed to install the strips are included.
-Amazon buyers call the Raptor gutter guard “rugged” and “durable,” giving it a resounding 4.7 stars for its leaf-blocking ability.
-Available from Amazon.
+Homeowners call the Raptor gutter guard “rugged” and “durable.”